AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-console-overview.md

 ---
 title: Map console in Adobe Experience Manager Guides
 description: Learn about Map console and the various available features that allow you to publish and manage maps in Adobe Experience Manager Guides.
 feature: Publishing
 role: User
+exl-id: b273b1ae-fbb2-4b35-abce-0df78eeb2e11
 ---
 # Map console overview

 Adobe Experience Manager Guides offers a dedicated console, known as the **Map console**, to streamline all your map management and publishing tasks.
 This centralized interface enhances productivity and accuracy in your map-related activities by providing you options to generate outputs, translate content, access reports, and more – all at one place.